appbaseio/Docs/content/docs/reactivesearch/atlas-search/deploy.md

 Go over different search examples that can be run directly with the Realm deployed function over [here](/docs/reactivesearch/atlas-search/search-examples/).

 Or jump to with testing the Realm function with a React UI over [here](/docs/reactivesearch/atlas-search/test-with-ui/).

+You can also optionally deploy the search UI using MongoDB Realm's static hosting feature with one CLI command and a click.
+Read the Search UI hosting guide over [here](/docs/reactivesearch/atlas-search/static-hosting/).